chepelcr/video-transcript/replit.md

 # Overview

 This project is a video transcription service application built with a full-stack TypeScript architecture.
 It enables users to submit video URLs for transcription and operates on a freemium model, offering 3 free transcriptions before requiring a paid subscription.
 The application integrates with Stripe and PayPal for payment processing and features a modern React frontend.
+Authentication is fully managed by AWS Cognito, with no local password storage for enhanced security.
 The primary goal is to provide an efficient and reliable video transcription solution, prioritizing user experience and flexible deployment.

 # User Preferences